tamani-coding/threejs-navmesh-example/README.md

 [UPBGE](https://upbge.org/) - used for building level mesh and the navmesh

-Check out the `blender` folder for level and navmesh.
+Blender project is inside `blender` folder and can be opened with UPBGE.
+GLB files (level and navmesh) are contained in `dist/glb`.